Class and Object in Python

 What happens when you create an object from a class?

-When you create an object of the Rectangle class, the constructor of that class will be called to create an object, and the attributes of the object will be assigned the value from the parameter.
+When you create an object of the Rectangle class, the constructor method of that class will be called to create an object, and the properties of the object will be assigned the value from the parameter.
 It is similar to the illustration below:

 Unlike other languages, the class in Python only has one constructor.
 However, Python allows the parameter to have a default value.